wesleygauntt/front-end-challenge/readme.md

 For bonus points, throw in some of these:

+1. The way we load products is buggy and suboptimal.
+Try refactoring it to work better and tell us why you did what you did.
-1. Use some kind of transition when removing a product from the page via the "X"
+2. Use some kind of transition when removing a product from the page via the "X"
-2. Optimize and improve the code and layout where you see fit (and tell us how and why you did)
+3. Optimize and improve the code and layout where you see fit (and tell us how and why you did)
-3. Give any thoughts or commentary on your solution.
+4. Give any thoughts or commentary on your solution.
 What things would you optimize?
 If you could use libraries, what libraries would you use?

 ## How to submit your results